ysyk2021/the-promotable-employee-techniques-for-building-skills-for-career-growth/src/chapter-1-2.md

 Exploring Common Challenges Faced by Employees Seeking to Advance Their Careers and How to Overcome Them through Promotable Skills
 ===========================================================================================================================================

-In the book **"The Promotable Employee: Techniques for Building Skills for Career Growth,"** this chapter delves into common challenges faced by employees seeking career advancement and provides strategies for overcoming these challenges through the acquisition of promotable skills.
+This chapter delves into common challenges faced by employees seeking career advancement and provides strategies for overcoming these challenges through the acquisition of promotable skills.
 By understanding these obstacles and developing the necessary skills, individuals can navigate their career paths more effectively and achieve their desired professional growth.

 Identifying Barriers to Career Advancement
 ------------------------------------------